Spotting Fall: 7 Signs in Marin’s Natural and Working Lands

 From heirloom apples and pears, to colorful pumpkins and squashes, our local farmers markets are one of the best places to savor the bounty of the fall season.
 We’re lucky here in Marin County — largely thanks to MALT — to have access to so much delicious local food.

-Now is the time to celebrate the season and our agricultural heritage with a visit to your local farmers market!
+Now is the time to celebrate the season and our agricultural heritage with a visit to your local pumpkin patch!

 Enjoy the season!